jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 ) <fig_42>

 // --------------------------------- here 1 --------------------------------- //
 The magnitude values are calculated according to the Euclidean norm.
-For curvature, the calculation follows @eq_33, where $kappa_x$, $kappa_y$, and $kappa_z$ represent the curvature components in their respective spatial directions.
+For curvature, the calculation follows @eq_33, where $kappa_x$, $kappa_y$, and $kappa_z$ correspond to the curvature components in their respective spatial directions.

 $ kappa_("mag") = sqrt(kappa_x^(2) + kappa_y^2 + kappa_z^2) $<eq_33>

-Given the pivotal importance of tank structural behavior in #glspl("swith"), the corresponding information is presented separately for the tanks in @fig_43.
+Given the pivotal importance of tank structural behavior in #glspl("swith"), the corresponding information is provided separately for the tanks in @fig_43.

 #figure(